Lemoncode/master-frontend-lemoncode/03-bundling/06-vite/11-bundle-analyzer/README.md

   npm run build
   ```

-- 🔎 Now check the stats again and see how our latest build is compared against the baseline, offering differences in size, etc.
+- 🔎 Now check the stats again and see how our latest build is compared against the baseline, offering differences in a bunch of stats, mainly size, which allow us to compare any improvement or decline in optimization.

+- 🤯 It is specially worth mentioning that we won't see any stat related to duplicated code or duplicated modules.
+We would expect our library `loglevel` to be included in both chunks `math` and `math2`.
+However, vite is smart enough to avoid duplicates as much as possible by extracting this common library to a separate bundle.
+Amazing!